minyandafna/minyandafna.github.io/_posts/2016-02-12-friday-night-davening.md

   - friday
 ---

-Join us for uplifting Erev Shabbat davening, and then head to dinner at a community member's house.
+Join us for uplifting Erev Shabbat davening at Edah.
 Interested in hosting, davening, or giving a drash (for now or for the future)?
 [Let us know!](mailto:info@minyandafna.org)